Workweek and weekend: Colombia

-In general, Colombia has a 48-hour working week.
+As of July 2025, Colombia has a 44-hour working week.
 Depending on the business, people work five days for a maximum of 8 hours per day, typically Monday to Friday, or six days for eight hours a day, Monday to Saturday.
 In 2021, the Government enacted a law that reduces the weekly working hours from 48 to 42, which will take effect gradually between 2023 and 2026.

 Mexico

-Mexico has a 48-hour work week (8 hours × 6 days), it is a custom in most industries and trades to work half day on Saturday.
-Most public employees work Monday to Friday as well in some office companies.
-Shops and retailers open on Saturday and Sunday in most large cities.
+Mexico officially has a 48-hour workweek (8 hours × 6 days) running from Monday to Saturday, although it is uncommon in most industries to consistently work six full days per week.
+It is the custom in many industries and trades to work a half-day on Saturdays.
+Most public employees have a five-day workweek running from Monday to Friday, and many white-collar businesses use this schedule as well.
+Shops and retailers remain open on Saturday and Sunday in most large cities.

 United States

-The standard working week in the United States begins on Monday and ends on Friday, 40 hours per week, with Saturday and Sunday being weekend days.
+Since the early to mid-20th century the working week in the United States traditionally begins on Monday and ends on Friday, 40 hours per week, with Saturday and Sunday being weekend days.
 However, in practice, only 42% of employees work 40-hour weeks.
 The average workweek for full-time employees is 47 hours.
-Most stores are open for business on Saturday and often on Sunday as well, except in a few places where prohibited by law (see Blue law).
+Retail stores and restaurants are generally also open for business on Saturday and often on Sunday as well.
 Increasingly, employers are offering compressed work schedules to employees.
 Some government and corporate employees now work a 9/80 work schedule (80 hours over 9 days during a two-week period)—commonly 9-hour days Monday to Thursday, 8 hours on one Friday, and off the following Friday.
 Some government or corporate employees work a 10/40 schedule—10 hours per day over 4 days, usually with Fridays off.
 Jobs in healthcare, law enforcement, transportation, retail, and other service positions commonly require employees to work on the weekend or to do shift work.